tfynes-pivotal/CFLogCacheDashboardingService/README.md

 /conf/provisioning/datasources/logcache.yaml
   - configures the location of the log-cache endpoint
   - configures grafana to use oAuthPassThru to authenticate against log-cache service.

+NOTE: When you hit the grafana dashboard URI for the first time, navigate to dashboards / manage (left of screen) and select the PCC Dashboard

 DAY2 Use:
 use 'cf log-meta' and 'cf tail' to discovery other platform, application or services to instrument.
 Create new panels for existing sample dashboard and when ready just export the json (share dashboard / export json).
 This json file can be placed in './pccdashboards'.